simp/simp-packer/simp-testing/README.md

 So to make vboxnet1 set to 192.168.101.1 (that being the router address.)
    VBoxManage hostonlyif ipconfig vboxnet1 --ip 192.168.101.1

 ### TODO
 - test if master is yum that yum is set up and working.
+- check if puppet is actually running on the port you specified. (netstat or ss)
+- add one last puppet run in at the end and check that it returns 0 (dns and all that should be set up and nothing chould change at that point.)
+- add an Environment variable in to allow it to create the box even if tests fails.
+- Kickstart a server and client to go with the box.
+- Move the Vagrant file into the Output directory.
+- Change the packer.yaml settings to match the names used in the simp.json file to make things more consistent
+- The distribution iso is assumed to be in /net/ISO/Distribution__ISOs.
+Make that configurable.